-- 1.1 Longthorpe Primary School fully recognises the responsibility it has under section 175 of the Education Act 2002 (as amended) to have arrangements in place to safeguard and promote the welfare of children. - 1.2 This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2023).
+- 1.1 Peterborough Keys Academies Trust (PKAT) schools fully recognise the responsibility they have under section 175 of the Education Act 2002 (as amended) to have arrangements in place to safeguard and promote the welfare of children. - 1.2 Safeguarding and promoting the welfare of children is everyone's responsibility.
+'Children' includes everyone under the age of 18. - 1.3 This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2024).
 All staff must be made aware of their duties and responsibilities under Part One of this document, which are set out below.

-Staff should read the above document together with 'Annex B' of 'Keeping Children Safe in Education', 2023, if they are working directly with children.
+Staff should read the above document together with 'Annex B' of 'Keeping Children Safe in Education', 2024, if they are working directly with children.
 For those staff who do not work directly with children Annex A can be issued instead but this is a matter for the school to decide.

-- 1.3 Through their day-to-day contact with pupils and direct work with families all staff in the school have a responsibility to: - (a) Identify concerns early to prevent them from escalating; - (b) Provide a safe environment in which children can learn; - (c) Identify children who may benefit from early help; - (d) Know what to do if a child tells them he/she is being abused or neglected; - (e) Follow the referral process if they have a concern. - 1.4 This policy sets out how the Trust Board discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the school.
-Our policy applies to all staff, paid and unpaid, working in the school including: Trustees; Academy Committee members; teaching assistants; mid-day supervisors; office staff as well as teachers.
+- 1.4 Through their day-to-day contact with pupils and direct work with families all staff in the school have a responsibility to: - (a) Identify concerns early to prevent them from escalating; - (b) Provide a safe environment in which children can learn; - (c) Identify children who may benefit from early help; - (d) Know what to do if a child tells them he/she is being abused, neglected or exploited; - (e) Follow the referral process if they have a concern. - 1.5 This policy sets out how the Trust Board discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the school.
+Our policy applies to all staff, paid and unpaid, working in the school including: Trustees; Executive Team members; PKAT Central Team members; Academy Committee members; teaching assistants; mid-day supervisors; office staff as well as teachers.
 Any member of staff could be the first point of disclosure for a child.
-Concerned parents / carers may also contact the Trust and its Academy Committee members. - 1.5 This policy is consistent with the Safeguarding Children Partnership Board procedures.
+Concerned parents / carers may also contact the School and its Academy Committee members. - 1.6 This policy is consistent with the Safeguarding Children Partnership Board procedures.